 Duke of Wellington statue top things to do in Glasgow Scotland attractions

-Glasgow is the largest city in Scotland and there are so many things to do in Glasgow!
+Glasgow is the largest city in Scotland, and there are so many things to do here that we’ve had trouble fitting them all into one article.
 The city is home to fantastic art galleries, historical National Trust properties, leafy green spaces, amazing street art, and a plethora of live music venues.
 Glasgow is perhaps not as well-known as Edinburgh to international travelers, but the reward of visiting here is a less crowded city where experiences seem less rushed and more authentic.
 Glasgow is an easy city to love with its friendly and welcoming residents, dozens of free museums and attractions, burgeoning focus on craft food and drink, thriving live music scene, large number of Charles Rennie Mackintosh buildings, and beautiful country homes and parks.
 There is something in the city for everyone from those who love art and architecture to those who prefer breweries and music.
-We’ll share our guide to Glasgow attractions, highlighting all the top things to do… Read the rest
+We’ll share our guide… Read the rest

 July 3, 2017 - Written by Jessica Norah 96 Comments